What’s the latest advice on the type of mask I should wear?

 If supplies are available, people can opt for disposable N95 masks for personal use, the CDC says in updated guidance.
 Such masks are considered most effective at blocking virus particles.
 The agency had previously said N95 masks should be reserved for health care workers, but supplies have since expanded.

-For people who are deaf or have hearing difficulties, alternative face coverings such as clear masks or cloth masks with clear plastic panels are recommended.
+For people interacting with certain groups, such as those who are deaf or have hearing difficulties, there are also clear masks or cloth masks with clear plastic panels.
 Health officials say transparent medical masks should be prioritized for health workers and patients who need them.

 The AP is answering your questions about the coronavirus in this series.
 Submit them at: [email protected] Read more here: